playgroundtech/terraform-aws-nwk/README.md

 **NAT Gateway**

 * `enable_nat_gateway` | (Optional) - Bool
-  Should be true if you want to provision NAT Gateways for each of your private networks.
+  Should be true if you want to provision NAT Gateways for each of your public subnets.
+  This will also create appropriate routing for the private subnets, to be able to take advantage of the NAT Gateway.
   _Default: true_